 There are also wireless IP cameras available that require little more than mounting, but those might be less secure than wired connections.
 If you choose wireless, you'll need to make sure the signal can't be easily intercepted.
 Again, it all comes back to your particular needs and the type of system you're trying to construct.

-Key takeaway: When choosing a system, pay close attention to your cameras, your video recorder and your PoE switches.
+Tip: When choosing a system, pay close attention to your cameras, your video recorder and your PoE switches.

 Video surveillance system FAQs